carneades/carneades.github.io/src/content/fixed/about.md

   Information Systems).
 Carneades 4 is implemented in [Go](https://golang.org/), a mainstream statically-typed, procedural programming language with a C-like syntax, garbage collection, good builtin support for concurrency and a large standard library.
+An inference engine, implemented using [Constraint Handling Rules](https://dtai.cs.kuleuven.be/CHR/) constructs arguments by instantiating argumentation schemes.
 License: MPL-2.0.

 - [Carneades-3](https://github.com/carneades/carneades-3) (January,
   2015) A multi-user web application version of Carneades, with a